microsoft/AzureClusterlessHPC.jl/docs/pool.md

     auto_scale_evaluation_interval_minutes=nothing, image_resource_id=nothing)
 ```

+Once you run the pool creation command, an active pool is added to the current session.
+You can list the currently active pools with `AzureClusterlessHPC.__active_pools__`.

+**Important**: If you start a new session, you need to run the `create_pool_and_resource_file` again, even if your pool still exists, so that the pool is added to the active pools of the session.

 **Required input arguments:**

 - `startup_script`: String that defines the path and name of the bash startup script.